 The English Language GCSE course focuses on key reading and writing skills and explores how we use language to communicate effectively.
 Writing is essential as a means of recording and understanding ideas both as a tool for learning in school and as a means of communicating in the adult world and employment.
 Reading provides personal imaginative enjoyment and insights into the world, as well as being a means of locating and organising knowledge of everyday use and for learning.
-Speaking and listening are everyday tools for getting on with other people and making the most of situations and communicating your ideas effectively.
+Speaking and listening are everyday tools required to work and get on with other people.
+Allowing you to make the most of situations and communicate ideas effectively.

-You will explore literary and non-literary texts developing your own skills in writing and speaking for a variety of purposes and audiences.
-You will broaden your experience of reading and comprehension of texts of varying types, including a variety of prose texts.
+You will explore literary and non-literary texts, developing your own skills in writing and speaking for a variety of purposes and audiences.
+You will broaden your experience of reading and comprehension of varying text types, including a variety of prose texts.